-Service has been designed by SharePoint engineering and it has been built by SharePoint engineering together with the SharePoint Patterns and Practices MVP team.
+The Service has been designed by the SharePoint engineering and built by the SharePoint engineering together with the SharePoint Patterns and Practices MVP team.

 Is the service code open-source?

 Code used by the service will be released as an open-source sample later 2019.
-Actual provisioning logic is done using PnP Provisioning Engine, which is already open-sourced and avaialble using code or PowerShell.
+Provisioning uses the PnP Provisioning Engine, which is already open-sourced and available using code or PowerShell.

 I identified an issue on the service - where to report it?

-Please report any issues which you might have using the the sp-dev-docs issue list issue list.
-We will be following up on them as soon as possible, but please note that there's no direct SLA for this community built project through Microsoft.
+Please report any issues which you might have using the sp-dev-docs issue list.
+We will be following up on them as soon as possible, but please note that there's no SLA for this community-built project through Microsoft.

 Are the templates only provisioning SharePoint assets?